derived smooth geometry

-Grothendieck’s existence problem is a question of representability of a presheaf of sets (or sometimes of groups) on the category of affine schemes (or some variant of it) as a scheme (or as an algebraic space, Deligne-Mumford stack or some other algebraic variant of a space making the representability problem nontrivial…).
+A Grothendieck’s existence problem is a question of representability of a presheaf of sets (or sometimes of groups) on the category of affine schemes (or some variant of it) as a scheme (or as an algebraic space, Deligne-Mumford stack or some other algebraic variant of a space making the representability problem nontrivial…).
 In early days of scheme theory, at the end of 1950-s Grothendieck proved several major positive results of this sort, like the constructions of Hilbert, Quot and Picard schemes, and the Grothendieck’s existence theorem in formal geometry with major applications in deformation theory.
-Another major result of that sort is the Artin's representability theorem? (and its infinity categorical version by Jacob Lurie).
+Another major result of that sort is the Artin's representability theorem (and its refined version in higher geometry, the Artin-Lurie representability theorem).

 Discussion in E-∞ geometry is in